Pekwerike/what3words/README.md

 ### More auto suggestion request customization
-Exploit the full auto-suggestion request customization features that the what3words API provides by passing an instance of a CustomAutoSuggestRequest class to the what3wordsEditText class using the setCustomAutoSuggestRequest(customAutoSuggestRequest: CustomAutoSuggestRequest) function.
+Exploit the full auto-suggestion request customization features that the what3words API provides by passing an instance of a CustomAutoSuggestRequest class to what3wordsEditText using the setCustomAutoSuggestRequest(customAutoSuggestRequest: CustomAutoSuggestRequest) function.
 You can create an instance of CustomAutoSuggestRequest through the CustomAutoSuggestRequest.Builder.
 The functions in the Builder are properly documented to guide you along the way.

 ```kotlin